 How Does SPANA Help?

 At SPANA, we know that even the most treatable infections can be fatal for working animals without proper care.
 Our vets are a lifeline for many working animals.
 Last year, we administered 350k free veterinary treatments from our 52 fixed and mobile clinics worldwide – but this is only a fraction of the need.

 Like many animal charities, we rely on only your donations to continue providing care and assistance.
-Get involved in the work we do at SPANA and donate today to help working animals suffering from the agony of parasites.
+Please donate to our appeal today to help working animals suffering from the agony of parasites.
 Thank you so much for your support.